davideger/cv/resume.md

-The extracted reservations enabled assistance by adding events to the user's calendar and view of Google Maps so their flight number, status, and hotel are highlighted when they need it where they need it.
+The extracted reservations enabled assistance by adding events to the user's calendar and view of Google Maps so their flight number, status, and hotel are highlighted when they need it and where they need it.

-**All the world's Tourist Attractions, ranked**  I was a core member of the team that combined the best of the web with Google's Knowledge Graph to select which places should show up as attractions and decide how they're ranked in Google Search and Local Search as well as how they're ranked in the base layer of Google Maps.
-This work affect tens of millions of Search results each day, and led to millions more place sheet opens per day from Maps and Search as users as they more easily found the places that would delight.
+**All the world's Tourist Attractions, ranked**  I was a team lead for the group that combined the best of the web with Google's Knowledge Graph to select which places should show up as attractions and decide how they're ranked in Google Search and Local Search, as well as how they rank and appear on the base layer of Google Maps.
+This work affect tens of millions of Search results each day, and led to millions more place sheet opens per day from Maps and Search as users more easily found the places that would delight.

 **Personalized Travel Recommendations**  Though world capitals have literally tens of thousands of tourist attractions, users don't tend to look past the first dozen.
 For users who opt in to share record their location with [Google Maps Timeline](https://google.com/maps/timeline), we give them bespoke travel recommendations.
-I launched this work with Will Bradbury.
-The recommender is based on an embedding model we developed for attractions combined with training per-user classifiers based on what the user choses to do &mdash; or not-do &mdash; on their vacations.
+Will Bradbury and I launched this work to Google's Travel Mobile experience.
+Our recommender is based on an embedding model we developed for attractions combined with training per-user classifiers based on what the user choses to do &mdash; or not-do &mdash; on their vacations.